Preventing Exposure to Lead

 Get Your Soil Tested

-Below are some resources you can use to get your soil tested.
+Below are some resources to get soil tested.
 Please note: these organizations are not affiliated with the Allegheny County Health Department.

-The lab you use to get your soil tested will tell you how to interpret your results.
-Make sure that you read any information the lab sends with your results.
+The lab used to get your soil tested will tell you how to interpret your results.
+Make sure to read all information the lab sends with the results.

-Soil testing is especially important if you are planning on planting a garden and growing your own food.
+Soil testing is especially important for those who plan on planting a garden and growing your own food.

-If you have an unsafe level of lead in your soil and you still want to grow food, you have a few options:
+If there is an unsafe level of lead in soil and someone still wants to grow food, there are a few options:

 • Install raised beds lined with landscape fabric and filled with soil that is known to be free of lead.

 • Lead is mostly taken up into the roots and leafy parts of plants.
-If raised beds are not an option, there are certain plants that you can grow in lead-contaminated soil that are still okay to eat.
+If raised beds are not an option, there are certain plants that you can grow in lead-contaminated soil that are still okay to eat such as: tomatoes, peppers, beans, peas, corn, cucumbers, melons, squash, and other vegetables where the roots or leaves of the plant are not consumed.

 • DO NOT grow leafy vegetables like collard greens, spinach, lettuce, or kale or root vegetables like carrots, beets, potatoes, or parsnips in lead- contaminated soil.

-• All food grown in your own garden should be rinsed thoroughly before eating.
+• All food grown in a personal garden should be washed thoroughly before eating.
 Lead-contaminated soil can splash up onto the food, but a good rinsing will get rid of any soil.

 Here are a few more things to think about in regard to lead contamination when planting a garden:

-• Try to locate your garden away from where any lead dust may accumulate, meaning away from roads and older homes.
+• Try to locate the garden away from where any lead dust may accumulate, meaning away from roads and older homes

-• Do not use plants grown in lead-contaminated soils in compost to avoid adding lead back into your soil.
+• Do not use plants grown in lead-contaminated soils in compost to avoid adding lead back into the soil

-• Keep your soil pH close to neutral (pH 6.5-7.5).
-Lead is less likely to be absorbed by plants at a pH close to neutral.
+• Keep soil pH close to neutral (pH 6.5-7.5) as lead is less likely to be absorbed by plants at a pH close to neutral

-• Provide your garden bed with plenty of organic matter yearly.
-Organic matter helps by binding to the lead, making it less likely to be taken up by the plants.
+• Provide a garden bed with plenty of organic matter yearly as organic matter helps by binding to the lead, making it less likely to be taken up by the plants

 Learn more information about home gardens and lead.